dkesada/PSOHO/README.md

 data structures, and in the end it crashes at some point.

-If you plan on using parallel computing in C++, **you should plan ahead to not use non-thread-safe data structures**.
+If you plan on using parallel computing in C++, **you should plan ahead to only use thread-safe data structures**.
 Unless I’m doing some pure C++ computations, I’ll probably leave C++ parallelization out of this project and stick to R code parallelization if needed.
 Even so, I was meaning to try out both ‘RcppThread’ and ‘RcppParallel’ anyways, and I